ArthurBernard/Fynance/README.md

-# Fynance - Machine learning tools for financial analysis
+# Fynance - Machine learning tools for financial analysis [In Progress]

 ## Description